Fair to Middling

 It might be useful to begin the debate by asking who does go to the fair, and why.
 We are probably mistaken to categorize fairs as rural entertainment.
 A lot of farmers go to fairs, to be sure.
 The State Journal-Register quoted a visiting New York Times man as saying that there were more farmers at Springfield than at the Iowa State Fair.
 But though farmers have a good time at the fair, it may not be accurate to say they come to the fair for entertainment.
 They are social but sober people who are able to take pleasure from their business.
 The fair for farmers isn’t so much a celebration as it is a seminar.

 Broadly speaking, they fall into one of the three divisions (high, middle, and low) of the Proletarian social class (proles for short) described by Paul Fussell in a recent New Republic essay.
 Proles’ identifying characteristics range from the use of painted truck tires as lawn planters to watching “Bowling for Dollars” on TV and (among the women) flaunting obesity.
 Social events can be categorized according to the class of people they attract.
-The LPGA Rail Golf Tournament in Springfield, for example, is a middle or upper-middle class affair (though paying to play in the pro-am is decidedly High Prole).
-The state fair, as noted, is unabashedly Prole (as indeed is most of state government), which is why the Springfield bankers, lawyers, and mayors who crowd the Rail are as hard to rind at the fair as a flushed toilet.
+The state fair is unabashedly Prole (as indeed is most of state government) while the LPGA Rail Golf Tournament in Springfield, another big event on the summer calendar, is a middle or upper-middle class affair (though paying to play in the pro-am is decidedly High Prole); this is why the Springfield bankers, lawyers, and mayors who crowd the Rail are as hard to find at the fair as a flushed toilet.

-The question for fair organizers eager to boost the gate is, how to attract the middle classes to the fair.
-Hutchcraft, Block & Co. have already taken a big step in the right direction by cleaning up the grounds.
-(One’s attitude toward dirt also is a class indicator.
-The Proles don’t notice it.
-Middles recoil from it.
+The question for fair organizers eager to boost the gate is, how to attract more of the the middle class to the fair.
+One’s attitude toward dirt also is a class indicator and Hutchcraft, Block & Co. have already taken a big step in the right direction by cleaning up the grounds.
+The Proles don’t notice dirt.
 Uppers never see any.
-Farmers—who are culturally Prole but whose independence puts them several notches above them—have learned to regard dirt as an unavoidable unpleasantness, rather the way developers regard having to pay bribes.)
+Farmers—who are culturally Prole but whose independence puts them several notches above them—have learned to regard dirt as an unavoidable unpleasantness, rather the way developers regard having to pay bribes.
 Most Middles who find filth charming while on tour in Venice find it disgusting in Springfield.

 Essential for anyone interested in Illinois history and literature.
 Hallwas deservedly won the 2018 Lifetime Achievement Award from the Illinois State Historical Society.